 Trips are not segmented by fare type (single ride, pass, reduced fare, etc.), therefore a weighted average fare is calculated based on the observed distribution of fares paid on each transit mode.
-The fare inputs to TDM23 are by mode for Massachusetts Bay Transportation Authority (MBTA) services (local bus, bus rapid transit, light rail, heavy rail, commuter rail, and ferry) and by route of regional transit authority (RTA), shuttle, and regional bus services.
+The fare inputs to TDM23 are by mode for Massachusetts Bay Transportation Authority (MBTA) services (local bus, bus rapid transit, light rail, heavy rail, commuter rail, and ferry) and by route for RTA, shuttle, and regional bus services.